guzman-raphael/matlab/README.md

 ┗ startup.go ---------------------- Utility to resolve permissions and update container user
 ```

-## Travis CI Integration
+## GitHub Actions CI Integration

-For a reference of how this container may be used in Continuous Integration with Travis, see my repo for [compareVersions.m](https://github.com/guzman-raphael/compareVersions).
+For a reference of how this container may be used in Continuous Integration with GitHub Actions, see my repo for [compareVersions.m](https://github.com/guzman-raphael/compareVersions).